Khan/engblog/src/posts/copy-pasting-more-than-just-text.md

 to go to another web page and copy some text from there, and 3. paste that text instead of the original text with widgets.
-Since step 1 moves metadata into `localStorage` and when we paste we simply look for the presence of that data, when we paste we'll erroneously move that metadata in even though the text we're actually pasting wasn't even originally was Perseus.
+Since step 1 moves metadata into `localStorage` and when we paste we simply look for the presence of that data, we'll erroneously pull that metadata in even though the text we're actually pasting wasn't originally from Perseus.

 ## Making Copy-Paste Do More Things Properly
 I resolved the above issues as follows: